-Whether you are a child, teenager, or adult, friendship gets tricky sometimes.
+Whether you are a child, teenager, or adult, friendships can sometimes get tricky.
 This article shares three friendship truths to guide kids as they head back to school.

 Our social lives are constantly evolving, especially during childhood and adolescence.
 Some changes are positive, like making new friends.
-Others are hard, such as dealing with conflict, betrayal, and friendship loss.
+Others are challenging, such as dealing with conflict, betrayal, and the loss of friendship.

 What makes social changes during adolescence difficult are often the stories preteens and teens layer on top.
 A friendship loss may grow to mean that they “must not be good enough.”
 Or, after a falling out, kids might label a former friend as “bad,” holding tight to resentment.